 “Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye” (Matthew 7:5).

 Some Christians are so deluded that they think that they cannot fall.
 They look down their nose at those who do.
 They look down on others as less spiritual than themselves.
 This attitude does not show any need for anything from fellow Christians or any desire to help others.
 It is undiluted self-satisfaction.

 “But by the grace of God I am what I am, and His grace toward me was not in vain; but I labored more abundantly than they all, yet not I, but the grace of God which was with me” (1 Corinthians 15:10).

 “I have become a fool in boasting; you have compelled me.
 For I ought to have been commended by you; for in nothing was I behind the most eminent apostles, though I am nothing” (2 Corinthians 12:11).

-Christians have a tendency to explain away carnality in their lives (1 John 1:8,10).
+Christians tend to explain away carnality in their lives (1 John 1:8,10).
 The energy of the flesh distorts accurate self-appraisal (1 Corinthians 3:18).
 Deception distorts our application of the Word of God to our circumstances (James 1:22) and causes us to commit sins of the tongue (James 1:26).